ramirezy0415/fullstack-bakery/README.md

 You may use the provided screenshot above as a reference for one possible solution, but be creative and make it your own!

 1. CSS rules are written in external CSS files and linked to `index.html`.
+DONE
 2. Text properties, such as family, color, or size, have been changed.
+DONE
 3. A combination of `margin` and `padding` have been used for visual spacing between elements.
+DONE
 4. `gap` is used instead of `margin` and `padding` when spacing flex children.
 5. Relative units are used so that visual spacing scales accordingly with the font size.
+DONE (KIND OF)
 6. The sidebar list items have a different background color from the rest of the page.
+DONE
 7. The testimonial has a different background color from the rest of the page.
+DONE
 8. The footer has a different background color from the rest of the page.
+DONE
 9. The contrast ratios of all text on the page pass WCAG AA standards.
 10. Flexbox is used to style the header as a horizontal navbar.
+DONE
 11. Flexbox is used to style the aside as a vertical sidebar.

 > [!TIP]